ViniciusTsuda/ViniciusTsuda/README.md

 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.

-- ⚡ Fun fact: I love to play pool and snooker 🎱.
+- ⚡ Fun fact: I love to play Chess and Videogames 🎮.

 ---